Theory of forms: Aristotelian criticism

 The central image from Raphael's The School of Athens (1509–1511), depicting Plato (left) and Aristotle (right).
 Plato is depicted pointing upwards, in reference to his belief in the higher Forms, while Aristotle disagrees and gestures downwards to the here-and-now, in reference to his belief in empiricism.

-The topic of Aristotle's criticism of Plato's Theory of Forms is a large one and continues to expand.
+The topic of Aristotle's criticism of Plato's theory of Forms is vast, and continues to expand.
 Rather than quote Plato, Aristotle often summarized.
-Classical commentaries thus recommended Aristotle as an introduction to Plato, even when in disagreement; the Platonist Syrianus used Aristotelian critiques to further refine the Platonic position on forms in use in his school, a position handed down to his student Proclus.
-As a historian of prior thought, Aristotle was invaluable, however this was secondary to his own dialectic and in some cases he treats purported implications as if Plato had actually mentioned them, or even defended them.
-In examining Aristotle's criticism of The Forms, it is helpful to understand Aristotle's own hylomorphic forms, by which he intends to salvage much of Plato's theory.
+Classical commentaries thus recommended Aristotle as an introduction to Plato, even when in disagreement; the Platonist Syrianus used Aristotelian critiques to further refine the Platonic position on Forms in use in his school, a position handed down to his student Proclus.
+As a historian of prior thought, Aristotle is invaluable; however, this was secondary to his own dialectic, and in some cases he treats purported implications as if Plato had actually mentioned them, or even defended them.
+For examining Aristotle's critiques, it is helpful to understand his own hylomorphic forms, by which he intended to salvage much of Plato's theory.

-Plato distinguished between real and non-real "existing things", where the latter term is used of substance.
-The figures that the artificer places in the gold are not substance, but gold is.
-Aristotle stated that, for Plato, all things studied by the sciences have Form and asserted that Plato considered only substance to have Form.
-Uncharitably, this leads him to something like a contradiction: Forms existing as the objects of science, but not-existing as substance.
-Scottish philosopher W.D.
-Ross objects to this as a mischaracterization of Plato.

-Plato did not claim to know where the line between Form and non-Form is to be drawn.
-As Cornford points out, those things about which the young Socrates (and Plato) asserted "I have often been puzzled about these things" (in reference to Man, Fire and Water), appear as Forms in later works.
-However, others do not, such as Hair, Mud, Dirt.
-Of these, Socrates is made to assert, "it would be too absurd to suppose that they have a Form."